Skip to Content

 activity is recorded.

-The electrode may be moved a number of times
+The electrode may be moved a number of times.
+This is done

-to record the activity in different areas of the muscle or in different
+to record the activity in different parts of the muscle or in different

 The electrical activity in the muscle is shown as wavy

-and spiky lines on a video monitor and may also be heard
+and spiky lines on a video screen.
+It may also be heard

-on a loudspeaker as machine gun-like popping sounds when you contract the
+on a speaker.
+You may hear popping sounds like a machine gun when you contract the

 muscle.
 The activity may also be recorded on video.